Choi Soo-young: 2008–2016: Acting roles and lyrics writing

+Girls' Generation gained significant popularity with the release of their hit single "Gee" in 2009.
+Choi has said in an interview that she was also interested in acting before debuting as a singer and had failed more than 70 auditions during her pre-debut days.

-Aside from Girls' Generation's activities, Sooyoung has participated in various music and acting projects.
+Aside from Girls' Generation's activities, Choi has participated in various music and acting projects.
 In the early days, her acting work mostly involved several small roles and guest appearances—these include KBS2's sitcom Unstoppable Marriage (2007), romantic comedy film Hello, Schoolgirl (2008), SBS's drama Oh!
 My Lady (2010), SBS's Paradise Ranch (2011) and SBS's A Gentleman's Dignity (2012).
 During this period, musically, she recorded two songs—one trot song titled "KKok" with Girls' Generation member Yuri for the SBS' drama Working Mom, while the other one, "Feeling Only You", was a collaboration with Girls' Generation member Tiffany and South Korean duo The Blue.

-Throughout her career, besides contributing her vocal to Girls' Generation's songs, Sooyoung has explored into lyrics writing.
+Throughout her career, besides contributing her vocal to Girls' Generation's songs, Choi has explored into lyrics writing.
 She penned the lyrics for three songs: "How Great is Your Love" (2011), "What Do I Do" (2016), and "Sailing (0805)" (2016), while co-writing the song "Baby Maybe" (2013).

 In September 2012, she landed her first major acting role in tvN's medical drama The Third Hospital.
 She was praised by both co-actors Oh Ji Ho and Kim Seung-woo and the viewers were drawn to her emotional scene due to her natural display of emotion.
-In May 2013, Sooyoung was cast in tvN's romantic comedy drama, Dating Agency: Cyrano.
+In May 2013, Choi was cast in tvN's romantic comedy drama, Dating Agency: Cyrano.
 It was a spin-off of the 2010 movie Cyrano Agency.
 She played a dating expert who works at a dating agency helping people to find their love.
-Park Ju-yeon from the Hankook Ilbo praised Sooyoung for her lively character portrayal and said that there was not any "overdone emotions commonly appear in acting newcomers".
+Park Ju-yeon from the Hankook Ilbo praised Choi for her lively character portrayal and said that there was not any "overdone emotions commonly appear in acting newcomers".

-In September 2014, Sooyoung scored a lead role in MBC's melodrama, My Spring Days.
+In September 2014, Choi scored a lead role in MBC's melodrama, My Spring Days.
 Her character is a terminally ill patient who gets a heart transplant; and meets her donor's husband, played by Kam Woo-sung.
-This was a breakthrough performance for Sooyoung as she won the "Best Actress in a Miniseries" award at the 2014 MBC Drama Awards and the "Excellence Award for Actress" at the 2015 Korea Drama Awards.
+This was a breakthrough performance for Choi as she won the "Best Actress in a Miniseries" award at the 2014 MBC Drama Awards and the "Excellence Award for Actress" at the 2015 Korea Drama Awards.
 She contributed a song to its soundtrack, titled "Wind Flower".

-In 2015, Sooyoung starred as the female lead in KBS2's special drama Perfect Sense, which was produced by Samsung Fire & Marine Insurance to help raise public understanding of the disabled.
+In 2015, Choi starred as the female lead in KBS2's special drama Perfect Sense, which was produced by Samsung Fire & Marine Insurance to help raise public understanding of the disabled.
 She played a teacher named Ah-yeon who is visually impaired.

-In June 2016, Sooyoung starred as the female lead alongside Ma Dong-seok and Seo In-guk in the OCN crime drama Squad 38.
+In June 2016, Choi starred as the female lead alongside Ma Dong-seok and Seo In-guk in the OCN crime drama Squad 38.